What film and television industry jobs offer screenwriters the best opportunities?

 Reading scripts, novels, and writing studio script coverage.
 That's it.

 No answering phones, no fetching coffee, no making copies, etc. All studio script readers do is read scripts, novels, and write coverage.
-That is the extent of their job for the most part.
-The studio script reader often takes writing studio coverage to another level, something ScreenCraft covered well with Terry Rossio’s Script Reader’s Checklist.
+That is the extent of their job, for the most part.
+The studio script reader often takes writing studio coverage to another level.

-This will be the greatest education in screenwriting that you could ever attain.
+This will be the most exceptional education in screenwriting that you will ever attain.
 Forget film school.
 Forget seminars.
 This is the ultimate education anyone can receive in the art, craft, and business of screenwriting.

 You will learn what works, what doesn't work, and why.
 You will learn all of the guidelines and expectations of the film industry.
 You will learn the tricks of the trade.
 You will learn all of the little things to avoid.
 And you will be a better screenwriter than most because of all of this.